 Learning something new

 Learning new things is linked to the mental well being of a person.
 According to recent research, learning new skills impacts our brains positively.
 It helps in sharpening focus, refining memory as well as boosting our overall mental well being.
-Moreover, learning is essential in building our confidence and self esteem which in turn makes us happier.
+Moreover, learning is essential in building our confidence and self-esteem which in turn makes us happier.
 Learning a new hobby can be a good stress reliever for a senior.
-This is because it helps us to break out of our normal behaviour and also gives our brains something new to think about, other than our old thoughts.
+This is because it helps us to break out of our normal behavior and also gives our brains something new to think about, other than our old thoughts.
 It also incorporates fun into our lives.
 For instance, learning how to dance keeps body and mind engaged.
 It involves coordinating our minds and bodies and thus improves our mood.

 Turning to technology to stay in touch

 Technology has great potential for improving the quality of life in senior adults.
 It helps them stimulate their brain, improve their mood and increase connection with other people.
 Technological advancements like social media enable us to stay in touch with our family and friends.
 Seniors can turn to social media to help them connect with their children or grandchildren in different parts of the word.
 This will help to eliminate the feelings of loneliness and isolation.
-Advancements in technology also help in delivering of healthcare services to older adults.
+Advancements in technology also help in delivering healthcare services to older adults.
 Remote monitoring is one such advancement that helps seniors monitor their health status easily.

 Exercise is one of the most effective ways to improve your mental well being.
 It is known to be a great way of relieving stress.
 It increases the concentration of norepinephrine, a hormone that moderates the brains response to stress.
-It also makes our brains release hormones that create the feeling of happiness.
+It also makes our brains release hormones that create a feeling of happiness.
 Research shows that regular exercise alleviates some symptoms of depression.
 Staying active keeps you outdoors for a longer period.
-This in turn takes your self esteem to a higher level.
+This, in turn, takes your self-esteem to a higher level.
 You will also acquire vitamin D that can lessen the likelihood of being depressed.
 Exercise increases chemicals in the brain that prevent the degeneration of a part of the brain that is responsible for learning and memory.
 A little exercise can help people with anxiety and, calm its symptoms due to the chemicals released during and after.
 Cardiovascular exercise has been known to create new brain cells, thus improving your overall brain performance.

 This is a sure way to improve your mood and lower the risks of getting dementia.
 Being around people can help ease the feelings of depression.
 By interacting with others, we stimulate our brains.
-Many studies show that socializing provides mental benefits like good memory and improved social behaviour.
+Many studies show that socializing provides mental benefits like good memory and improved social behavior.
 It also protects the brain from neurodegenerative illnesses and hence prevents mental decline.